 FlightSafety respects your privacy.
 Your trust is important to us and we are committed to providing you with meaningful choices with respect to the information we collect from or about you.
 Recent privacy laws in the United States provide residents with certain rights with respect to their personal information, including the right to opt out of certain disclosures of personal information as explained below.
 FlightSafety has extended these rights to all customers, clients and contractors.

-To exercise your right, please complete the Opt-Out form on this page.
+To exercise your rights, please click the Opt-Out button at the bottom of the page and submit the Data Subject Rights Requests form.
 You may be required to answer questions regarding your relationship with FlightSafety in order to verify your identity.
 You may also designate an authorized agent to make a request on your behalf following the instructions in Section 4 – Authorized Agent Verification.
 Please note that this opt-out will apply on a going forward basis with respect to our disclosure of information.

 There are some exceptions to this definition under which the transfer would not be considered a sale: